 Currently, we operate primarily as an in-network provider of molecular tests and we continually seek to transition to in-network coverage with additional third-party payors, which we believe is crucial to our growth and long-term success.
 This transition is ongoing, and we are actively negotiating with a few remaining commercial payors.
-We are currently contracted with payors representing an estimated 144.0 million covered lives, including approximately 16.0 million covered lives under our in-network participation agreement with Cigna that became effective July 1, 2020.
+We are currently contracted with payors representing an estimated 145 million covered lives.